Benedicta Arts Center

 For historical photos, click here.

-The Benedicta Arts Center was named after Mother Benedicta Riepp, the foundress of the Benedictine women of the United States.
-The BAC holds the Art, Music and Theater Departments.
+The Benedicta Arts Center was named after Mother Benedicta Riepp, the foundress of the Benedictine Women of the United States.
+The BAC holds the Art, Music, Theater, and Dance Departments.

 - A small theater called the Forum, provided seating for 292.
 Flexible seating can be arranged for a thrust stage or a traditional proscenium production.